Ying-A1/Ying-A1/README.md

 - 👋 Hi, I’m Ying-A1
-- 🌱 undergraduate
+- 🌱 An undergraduate
-- 👀 I’m interested in ... all computer related
+- 👀 I’m interested in ... all computer science related
 - 📫 How to reach me 1532913445@qq.com

 <!---